visualcookie/vscode-fintory/README.md

 # README

-`vscode-fintory` is the tooling kit for efficient development with VSCode.
+> Labpack is a VSCode extension pack, which adds nifty extensions for your projects.